pnp/teams-dev-samples/samples/_SAMPLE_templates/node-sample/README.md

 ## Minimal Path to Awesome

+_Include consise instructions to set up and run the sample.
+These are just an example!_

 * Clone this repository
+* Start ngrok?
+Note the URL and update it where?
+* Register a bot or Azure AD application? (how?)
+* Update the manifest (how?) and upload to Teams
 * in the command line run:
   * `npm install`
-  * `npm start`
+  * `gulp serve`

-### Testing the bot using Bot Framework Emulator

-[Bot Framework Emulator](https://github.com/microsoft/botframework-emulator) is a desktop application that allows bot developers to test and debug their bots on localhost or running remotely through a tunnel.

-- Install the Bot Framework Emulator version 4.3.0 or greater from [here](https://github.com/Microsoft/BotFramework-Emulator/releases)

-#### Connect to the bot using Bot Framework Emulator

-- Launch Bot Framework Emulator
-- File -> Open Bot
-- Enter a Bot URL of `http://localhost:3978/api/messages`

-### Deploy the bot to Azure

-To learn more about deploying a bot to Azure, see [Deploy your bot to Azure](https://aka.ms/azuredeployment) for a complete list of deployment instructions.

-> Include any additional steps as needed.

 ## Features

-Description of the project with possible additional details than in short summary.
+Description of the web part with possible additional details than in short summary.

-This project illustrates the following concepts:
+This Web Part illustrates the following concepts on top of the SharePoint Framework:

 * topic 1
 * topic 2
 * topic 3

+_Below there is a clear image used for telemetry.
+Please change "readme-template" to your sample name._

 <img src="https://telemetry.sharepointpnp.com/sp-dev-fx-webparts/samples/readme-template" />